 Now, it’s likely that they, too, are too busy to meet with you.
 But they’re more likely to want to establish a connection and keep track of your company, because your company could one day be an attractive investment for their fund.

 I believe that there’s a quick and relatively painless way to create these relationships and keep them warm.
 It starts with an introductory email making a modest ask: Can I include you on our company email update?
 Then follow through with regular email updates to everyone in your network.

 VCs are drowning in email, and the same is true of associates.
 But associates are more likely to closely read messages from a founder, as their primary job is to be on the hunt for and build relationships with promising startups.

-There's a formula to both of these, so we are providing templates you can use on your own.
+There’s a formula to both of these, so I’m providing templates you can use for your own.

 This first, cold email still needs to be tight.
 It should provide at a glance all the information the recipient needs to know about you, and include a clear ask.
 In this case, you’re asking for something small: permission to include them in a monthly update.

 Still, even that requires doing some homework.
 Make sure you have qualified your investors, so that you know whether that firm invests in companies like yours, including sector, stage, check size, geo, and whether that fund has made competitive investments.

 Subject: [My company name] Updates to [Fund Name]

 I am a founder of [insert company name].